eemeli/react-message-context/API.md

 #### Props

 - `messages` (_object_): A hierarchical object containing the messages as boolean, number, string or function values.
-If the messages overlap those defined in a parent `MessageProvider`, they will be merged deeply.
 - [`locale`] (_string_): A key for the locale of the given messages.
 If uset, will inherit the locale from the parent context, or ultimately use en empty string.
+- [`merge`] (_Function_): By default, top-level namespaces defined in a child `MessageProvider` overwrite those defined in a parent.
+Set this to [`_.merge`] or some other function with the same arguments as [Object.assign] to allow for deep merges.
 - [`pathSep`] (_bool_ or _string_): By default, `.` in a `<Message id>` splits
   the path into parts, such that e.g. `'a.b'` is equivalent to `['a', 'b']`.
   Use this option to customize or disable this behaviour.
 Only valid in an